MinhMiner672/ChatBot-Simplified/README.md

 -   Open the terminal and direct to the `client` folder
 -   `npm init -y` to initialize a node project
+-   Go to `package.json` and add `"types": "module"` to enable ES6 syntax
 -   `npm i` to install all the dependencies
 -   `cd..` and then `npm create vite@latest your-project-name -- --template react`
 -   `cd your-folder-name` and `npx tailwindcss init -p`